 Defined Benefit pension schemes have to be governed by trustees.
-These trustees are appointed to act in the interests of the beneficiaries of the trust.
+These trustees are appointed to act in the interests of all of the beneficiaries of the trust.

 Defined benefit schemes must keep track of their funding position.
 This includes getting a full valuation every three years.

 The funding position of a defined benefit scheme is measured by comparing the schemes assets with its liabilities.